-Canada-born, Texas-based artist Rod Penner seeks out abandoned and forgotten landscapes in small Texas towns as the subject of his small-scale, photo-informed paintings.
+Canada-born, Texas-based artist Rod Penner seeks out abandoned and forgotten landscapes in small Texas towns as the subject of his photo-informed paintings.
 Though clearly remnants of once prosperous times, his chosen scenes possess a warm, cinematic quality, in part due to the beautiful light quality Penner captures through his meticulous painting technique.
 As meditations on the recent past and the passage of time, they are surprisingly evocative, familiar places.

 Art critic John Seed writes, “Penner's work displays a profound and genuine sense of American culture.
 He is an individual—a classic outsider in many ways—who walks his own road and then paints it with astonishing singularity.”